Diamond DA20 Katana: Further development

 During 1998, production of the Continental IO-240-B3B-powered C1 Evolution and Eclipse models commenced, which was also performed at the firm's Canadian facility.
 The C1 model featured several advances, including the adoption of a new engine, which was more powerful than the Rotax 912 and provided the plane with greater performance as a result; other improvements included increased comfort, the adoption of slotted-flaps, and an improved braking capability.
 During the late 1990s, Diamond also developed a new four-seat aircraft, designated as the DA40, which had been heavily derived from the DA20.

 Both the DA20-A1 and C1 are certified under AWM 523-VLA in Canada, as well as being under FAR 23 in the USA.
 The DA20 is certified in the utility category; in particular, it is permissible to intentionally spin it with flaps in the full up position.
 In 2004, Diamond received Chinese certification for the DA20.
 Both models also hold Joint Aviation Authorities (JAA) certification.

 Although the DA20 is available with instrumentation and avionics suitable for flight under instrument flight rules (IFR), its plastic airframe lacks lightning protection and thus does not qualify for IFR certification.
 This limitation is not viewed as being relevant to most potential customers; according to aircraft publication Flying, "even when there were a lot of two-place trainers, there wasn't a lot of instrument training done in them...not too many owners of two-seaters fly them IFR".

 By 2010, production of the original A1 Katana model had come to an end, while the newer DA20-C1 model was still being manufactured.
 In November 2008, the company announced that it would be offering an Aspen Avionics glass cockpit primary flight display as an option on the DA20.
 Diamond indicated the Aspen PFD would be easy to incorporate into the existing instrument panel design because it mounts in a standard round instrument hole.
 In October 2009, the company introduced the Garmin G500 glass cockpit as an option.

+In 2026, production restarted in Wiener Neustadt for the new DV20-E variant powered by a Rotax 912iSc3 Sport with a 2-blade MTV-21-A / 175-05 constant speed propeller; with deliveries starting in June 2026.